shihuang047/metadata_cleaning/README.md

 ## Description

-Metadata often need to be cleaned upfront in order to adress issues such as
+Metadata often need to be cleaned upfront in order to address issues such as
 * duplicated sample ids,
 * incorrect factor spellings that create additional factors,
 * inconsistencies between metadata (e.g. pregnant male, alcoholic baby, ...),